wuminye/ImplicitGS/README.md

 </details>
 <br>

 The MipNeRF360 scenes are hosted by the paper authors [here](https://jonbarron.info/mipnerf360/).
-You can find our SfM data sets for Tanks&Temples and Deep Blending [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).
+You can find the SfM data sets for Tanks&Temples and Deep Blending [here](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip).

 ### Evaluation